lidenghui92/DSGC-DSFC/COG_L/README.md

 **Selection test for shared protein clusters among DSGC, OM-RGC, and TSGC**

 To investigate the evolution of deep-sea genes, we examined the presence of rapidly evolved genes using a branch-site model, adaptive branch-site random effects likelihood (aBSREL), and followed the methods in the GMGC study (DOI: 10.1038/s41586-021-04233-4) with some modifications.
 The clustering relationships of the clusters used in this analysis were based on the Fig2.5837clusters_for_hyphy.tsv.gz at Zenodo.
 All protein sequences are availible in DS.TS.OM.all.COG_L.pep.gz while the CDS sequences used in this analysis are availible in Fig2.all.unigen_for_hyphy.cds.gz (the sequences from TSGC were renamed based on TSGC.geneid.change.list.gz), and both files have been deposited at Zenodo.
 The pipeline for the 5,837 tested clusters shown in Fig. 2h was Fig2h.muscle2hyphy.sh, which also included the script to estimate the phylogenetic diversity shown in Fig. S2k.
 Additionally, we also tested the results in Fig. 2h with a slower but more accurate pipeline, where we employed mafft (L-INS-I) and IQ-Tree3 instead of muscle (super5) and FastTree, see FigS2l.mafft2hyphy.sh.
 For both pipelines, we provided example directories (Fig2h_S2l.HyPhy_example_output.zip) containing all intermediate files.
-The P-value of each tested gene was extracted from the JSON files generated by HyPhy with Fig2h.extract_pvalues.pl.
-The statistical data for Fig. 2h was calculated using Fig2h.stat_hyphy_json.pl, and the results were summarized in Fig2h.HyPhy_stat_5837clusters.xlsx and FigS2l.mafft_hyphy.tsv.
+The P-value of each tested gene was extracted from the JSON files (e.g., DSM_0100156101.cds.aln.ABSREL.json) generated by HyPhy using Fig2h.extract_pvalues.pl.
+The statistical data for Fig. 2h was calculated using Fig2h.stat_hyphy_json.pl, and the results were summarized in Fig2h.hyphy_stat.tsv and FigS2l.mafft_hyphy.tsv.
 Fig. 2h and Fig. S2l were generated using Fig2h.dotplot_boxplot.R and FigS2l.boxplot.R, respectively.

 For the nucleotide diversity and pN/pS analysis, we first focused on genes in the HyPhy analysis (HyPhy_Genes) that could be assigned to MAGs (Relationship between HyPhy_Genes to MAGs was provided in FigS2mn.instrain_result.txt.gz, see blow).
 We selected samples where the number of HyPhy_Genes associated with MAGs exceeded 100.
 For each qualifying sample, reads were mapped against a dereplicated set of MAGs (derived from all 2038 samples) using Bowtie2 and SAMtools to generate BAM files.
 Finally, inStrain profile was run with the following command (e.g., for sampleA):